sarihuminer/Messages--NSO-task/README.md

     So what is my files?

         1. Db folder
-            It has my database- I used sqlite
+            It has my database- I used SQLite
             The name of the database is: messages.db

         2. TestCases folder
-            -It has is 3 files:
+            -It has 3 files:
             Test_add_message.py- to test adding new message function Test_delete_message.py- to test deleting message function
             Test_select_message.py- to test selecting message function